2600hz/docs-sysadmin/doc/crossbar/authentication.md

 Only turn authentication on and/or authorization off on a non-public server.
 Servers with no authentication can be easily compromised.

 **Kazoo** comes with two modules that allow you to bypass the authentication and authorization mechanisms, but has them turned off by default.
 Enabling them is relatively easy.
-These instructions assume the **Crossbar** application is running in the **WhApps** container and is listening on port 8000, the default.
+These instructions assume the **Crossbar** application is running in the **kazoo_apps** container and is listening on port 8000, the default.

 ## Steps to Turn Off Auth
 ```